Recent Articles & Reviews by Bob Pazehoski, Jr.

 Writing has forced me to be a more attentive and thoughtful gamer, to really pour myself into every experience in order to discover what makes every gear at the table tick.
 Honestly, I love the process.
 I love spending time at the table with family, friends, and clever titles that challenge us to do something different with a Friday night.
 And I love that there is a place like Meeple Mountain that celebrates sharing the ins and outs of a hobby through carefully crafted words.

-Recently I have also started publishing thoughts at a site I share with a few friends called Orthogonal Odyssey.
+When I have an unusual thought, often dancing somewhere between a book and a board game, I occasionally post with the community at BoardGameGeek though a blog called Orthogonal Odyssey.
 If you like what you see here, feel free to check that out as well!

 Because we are a family of gamers, I'll share a few of the titles that keep our household happy: